 1. Financial assistance must not harm company/shareholder interests nor the company’s ability to pay its debt

-The interests of the company’s shareholders must be taken into consideration if financial assistance is something that you’re thinking of offering through your company.
+The interests of the company’s shareholders must be taken into consideration if financial help is something that you’re thinking of offering through your company.
 It’s important to remember that your shareholders are the owners of the company, and it’s important that providing financial help to another entity does not compromise their interest in the business.
 Some instances where providing financial assistance may be ill-advised are:

-2. This can be bypassed if the assistance is approved by shareholders
+2. Point 1 can be bypassed if the assistance is approved by shareholders

-This means that financial assistance can be provided even if it harms company/shareholder interests but only if approval is given by the company’s own shareholders.
+This means that a company can provide financial help even if it harms company or shareholder interests.
+However, this can only occur if approval is given by the company’s own shareholders.
 This requires either:

-- A special resolution to be passed at a general meeting of the company (the person who the financial assistance may be given to cannot vote in favour of the resolution); or
+- Passing of a special resolution at a general meeting of the company.
+However, the person who the funds may be given to cannot vote in favour of the resolution).

 - A resolution agreed at a general meeting by all ordinary shareholders.

-3. A company can provide financial assistance if it is exempted from the above requirements
+3. A company can provide financial assistance if it is exempt from the above requirements

 Some of the exemptions that can be provided are if the company:

-- Loans money for acquiring part ownership or partly-paid shares;
+- Provides loans for acquiring part ownership or partly-paid shares

-- Enters an agreement where someone makes payments to the company by installments;
+- Enters into an agreement where someone makes payments to the company by instalments

 Please note that this is not an exhaustive list – there are more exemptions that can apply to your company in other circumstances, such as court-ordered assistance, or share buybacks.

-4. Company is not liable if financial assistance does not match the above requirements
+4. The company is not liable if the financial assistance does not match the above requirements

 If a company doesn’t comply with the above requirements, the company cannot be held liable for the offence.
-However, any person who is involved in the company’s provision of financial assistance will be liable, and may be subject to a civil penalty.
+However, any person who is involved in the company’s provision of financial assistance will be liable.
+This means they may be subject to a civil penalty.

-5. It’s not invalid if the company did not comply to requirements
+5. It’s not invalid if the company did not comply with the rules

-This means that even if the company failed to meet the requirements mentioned above, the financial assistance can still be valid and recognised, regardless of any company oversight.
+This means that even if the company didn’t meet the requirements mentioned above, the financial assistance can still be valid and recognised.
+This applies regardless of any company oversight.